Pittsburgh Steelers vs. Chicago Bears NFL Week 9 Odds, Plays and Insights for November 8, 2021

 - Pittsburgh's games this year have hit the over on two of seven set point totals (28.6%).

-- In games that Pittsburgh churns out over 357.5 yards, the team is 2-0 against the spread and 2-0 overall.
+- Pittsburgh is 2-0 against the spread and 2-0 overall when the team totals over 357.5 yards.

 - The Steelers have turned the ball over six times this season, two fewer than the Bears have forced (8).